khulnasoft/ogplay/README.md

 ### JSX

-Satori only accepts JSX elements that are pure and stateless.
+Ogplay only accepts JSX elements that are pure and stateless.
 You can use a subset of HTML elements (see section below), or custom React components, but React APIs such as `useState`, `useEffect`, `dangerouslySetInnerHTML` are not supported.

 #### Use without JSX